seojuice

 Budget-driven "drugstore retinol under 20" Collection page with price filter pre-set

 The ingredient-curious queries are where I see the most untapped potential.
-One of our beauty customers built an ingredient glossary (30 entries, ~200 words each) and internal-linked every product page to the relevant ingredient entry.
-That glossary now drives 22% of their total organic traffic — and the pages that link out from it see higher conversion rates because the visitor has already educated themselves.
-(This is the same pattern as a SaaS company's knowledge base driving product signups — different industry, identical SEO mechanics.)
+One of our beauty customers, a clean-skincare brand we onboarded in mid-2024, built an ingredient glossary (30 entries, ~200 words each) and internal-linked every product page to the relevant ingredient entry.
+Over the trailing 90 days (Feb to April 2026), that glossary cluster accounted for 22% of their total organic sessions in GA4, up from a baseline of essentially zero before the glossary launched.
+The pages that link out from it also see higher conversion rates because the visitor has already educated themselves.
+(This is the same pattern as a SaaS company's knowledge base driving product signups, different industry, identical SEO mechanics.)
+The methodology is straightforward: filter GA4 sessions by landing-page path matching the /ingredients/* directory, divided by total organic sessions for the same window.

 3. Content Calendar Example